dutchsloot84/enterprise-synthetic-data-hub/docs/DOCKER_ENTERPRISE.md

 This guide captures the current Docker experience, the enterprise TLS limitation on CSAA networks, and the path to a sustainable Internal PyPI mirror.
 All findings below are observed in this repository and should be treated as facts, not assumptions.

 ## What works today (non-enterprise networks)
-- Build: `docker build -t esdh:develop .`
+- Build: `docker build -t esdh-demo .`
-- Run tests: `docker run --rm esdh:develop python -m pytest -m demo -q`
+- Run tests: `docker run --rm esdh-demo python -m pytest -m demo -q`
-- Run the demo flow: `docker run --rm -p 5000:5000 esdh:develop ./scripts/docker_run_demo.sh`
+- Run the demo flow: `docker run --rm -p 5000:5000 esdh-demo ./scripts/docker_run_demo.sh`
 - Pip respects standard environment variables (`PIP_INDEX_URL`, `PIP_EXTRA_INDEX_URL`, `PIP_TRUSTED_HOST`) and an optional pip config copied in via `PIP_CONF_PATH` at build time.

 ## Observed enterprise limitation on CSAA networks